Connes spectral distance and nonlocality of generalized noncommutative phase spaces: Acknowledgements

 \section{Acknowledgements}

-This work is partly supported by Key Research and Development Project of Guangdong Province (Grant No.~2020B0303300001), the National Natural Science Foundation of China (Grant No.~11911530750), the Guangdong Basic and Applied Basic Research Foundation (Grant No.~2019A1515011703), the Fundamental Research Funds for the Central Universities (Grant No.~2019MS109) and the Natural Science Foundation of Anhui Province (Grant No.~1908085MA16).
+The authors would like to thank the anonymous reviewer for the careful reading and constructive comments.
+This work is partly supported by Key Research and Development Project of Guangdong Province (Grant No. 2020B0303300001), the Guangdong Basic and Applied Basic Research Foundation (Grant No. 2019A1515011703), the Fundamental Research Funds for the Central Universities and the Natural Science Foundation of Anhui Province (Grant No. 1908085MA16) and National Natural Science Foundation of China (Grant No. 11911530750).